There are several potential issues that may be encountered when live streaming to or from distant locations. These include:

 Use "compute at the edge" mechanisms

 The widespread adoption of external content delivery networks (CDNs) has significantly reduced control over content streaming methods.
 However, in certain circumstances, it is crucial to have some level of control, which can be achieved through live manifest generation.
 The most effective approach to managing challenging deliveries is through dynamic live manifest manipulation, which now includes advanced features like HLS Content Steering that simplify the process.
-This means that online providers must either retain control over the manifest generation or invest in expensive options like "compute at the edge" to add this capability to their CDN providers.
+This means that online video platforms must either retain control over the manifest generation or invest in expensive options like "compute at the edge" to add this capability to their CDN providers.

 Install a VPN of your choice, ideally with PoPs in difficult-to-reach countries.
 I would recommend CyberGhost VPN and launch it.